-Hazardous waste will be removed and taken to a location authorised to accept the waste under an Environmental Permit, or wherever possible, materials that can remain on site will be isolated by an appropriate encapsulation method, or be suitably remediated.
+Hazardous waste will be removed and taken to a location authorised to accept the waste under an Environmental Permit / Waste Management Licence, or wherever possible, materials that can remain on site will be isolated by an appropriate encapsulation method or be suitably remediated.
 Before leaving the site, all vehicles shall be checked to prevent contaminants being spilt or deposited on the public highway.
+Validation will be carried out to ensure protection of human health and protection of controlled waters is ensured where remediated material is reused on site.

-6.5 BUNDED STORAGE AREAS
+6.5 Bunded Storage Areas